Debian Admin - Your way to Debian World

 a2ensite and a2dissite have been added, which do essentially the same thing as the above tools, but for sites rather than modules.

-2 Responses to “Apache2 installation and configuration with php support”
+10 thoughts on “Apache2 installation and configuration with php support

 What did I miss ????